ezsyfi/newyorkcity_tss_server/README.md

 Disclaimer
 -------
-### **USE AT YOUR OWN RISK, we are not responsible for software/hardware and/or any transactional issues that may occur while using Gotham city.**
+### **USE AT YOUR OWN RISK, we are not responsible for software/hardware and/or any transactional issues that may occur while using Newyork city.**

 Project Status
 -------